 3GPP TS 22.346 [35] lists the general requirements for LTE networks in Isolated E-UTRAN Operation for Public Safety (IOPS).
 A description of the architectural concept of IOPS is given in informative Annex K of 3GPP TS 23.401 [2].

-This annex provides security guidelines for the operation of Public Safety networks in the no backhaul (to Macro EPC) scenario using the Local EPC approach [2].
+This annex provides security guidelines for the operation of Public Safety networks in the no backhaul (to Macro EPC) scenario using the Local EPC approach (see 3GPP TS 23.401 [2]).

 The Local EPC approach assumes that an IOPS network can comprise either: